|

 that matter showed Jam's and Lewis' production skills at their

-best together with Petrus deep knowledge for what was good for
+best together with Petrus deep knowledge for what was good

-best since 81.
-The
+album, the best since 81.

 process continued to R&B and away from the eurodisco just